Ryan Gill, Engineer

 Your radiators are like the canary down the coalmine when it comes to checking how your boiler is operating.
 They can provide you with some clear signs as to how your boiler is operating.
 It’s a good idea to regularly check your radiators for any cold spots - It doesn’t take long.
 Just give them a quick touch whenever you seem to walk past one.

 If you do notice any cold spots or maybe they’re failing to heat up even when your central heating is on, it could mean there are some blockages in your system.
-Have a feel around any other radiators in your home, if they’re cold as well then you may have air in your system.
+Have a feel around any other radiators in your home, if they’re cold as well then you may have air in your system which means they might need bleeding.

 As well as being tactile with your radiators, make sure you keep an ear out for any unusual sounds, such as a gurgling sound.
 This is also a symptom of trapped air in your central heating system so be vigilant.